Mandy Moore Tracks Missing iPad to Philly, Tweets for Help

 American Airlines spokesman Andrew Trull said the airline was happy to help end Moore's "year on a high note."

-"Our social customer care team is among the best in the business, working around the clock to answer customer questions and resolve travel issues," he said in a email.
+"Our social customer care team is among the best in the business, working around the clock to answer customer questions and resolve travel issues," he said in an email.